9th8/up-to-date-real-world-haskell/13-data-structures.md

 ::::

 This is pretty straightforward and also similar to our earlier code.
-Note that earlier we weren\'t able to properly support `abs`, but now with the `UnaryArith` constructor, we can.
+Note that earlier we weren't able to properly support `abs`, but now with the `UnaryArith` constructor, we can.
 Next we define some more instances.